 - Education level

-- Presence of premature coronary heart disease among first-degree relatives
+- Presence of premature CHD among first-degree relatives

 - Initial N: